ArsenisChr/health-app/README.md

     pip install -r requirements.txt
     ```
 3. Train-ready XGBoost model for classification.
+4. Langflow API key and URL must be given in the backend to run the AI Recomendation Agent
-4. Run the Flask app:
+5. Run the Flask app:
     ```bash
     python app.py
     ```
-5. Visit `http://localhost:5000` in your browser.
+6. Visit `http://localhost:5000` in your browser.

    🏆 For